 If you’re interviewing at a not-for-profit, naming career advancement as motivation maybe isn’t the wisest idea.
 Or if you're interviewing for a position at a bank, stating a crusade against Uncle Sam probably won't get you the gig.
 You should always tailor your answer to the company's beliefs and business objectives.

 And if you can't align your reasons for wanting to work there with their reasons for being in business, maybe it isn't the best fit.

 2. Incorporate your successes

-When you discuss what incentivses you to work, you can capitalizing on a great opportunity to highlight the accomplishments that were achieved.
+When you discuss what incentivses you to work, you can capitalize on a great opportunity to highlight the accomplishments that you've already achieved.

 So, when they asked you why you applied, your answer may sound something like, "I love tech, but I especially love programming.
 It's so exciting for me to discover new ways to solve every day problems.
 Last year, I created an app that......"

-Compensation is important to everyone, but admitting it’s your number one focus, or that you just really need this job won't add any value to the conversation, and will more than likely decrease yours.
+Compensation is important to everyone, but admitting it’s your number one focus or that you just really need this job cause bills won't add any value to the conversation, and will more than likely decrease yours.